-Symptom Remedy Unit does not power up upon initial connection Check the battery connection and polarity.
-Reverse polarity or an improper connection will cause power-up issues. (no LED indicators or Check the battery circuit breaker or device.
-Ensure all items are sized appropriately. system display operation) Check the battery voltage at the FLEXmax 100 terminals.
+Tuble / Troubleshooting Symptom Remedy Unit does not power up upon initial connection Check the battery connection and polarity.
+Reverse polarity or an improper connection will cause power-up issues. (no LED indicators or system display Check the battery circuit breaker or device.
+Ensure all items are sized appropriately. operation).
+Check the battery voltage at the FLEXmax 100 terminals.
 A battery voltage below 15 Vdc may not power up the charge controller.
 A poor connection may not allow sufficient voltage to reach the charge controller.
 Rapid shutdown condition.
 The system display Fault Input Active message will show Y (see page 38).
 This is not a controller error but a deliberate action.
-See pages 19, and 24, and 57 for more information.
+See pages 18, and 24, and 58 for more information.
 Resetting this condition requires resetting the external rapid shutdown device.
+Upper limits: 24-volt system = 275 Vdc, 36-volt system = 283 Vdc, 48-volt system = 290 Vdc.
+See page 68 for more information.
+MPORTANT: The FLEXmax 100 will not function unless jumper J5 , the OutBack RSI, or a similar normally-closed device is installed on the rapid shutdown terminals.
+Initial power-up will result in a rapid shutdown signal.
+See page 24.
 Unit powers up but does not operate.
 PV voltage is present but drops to a few volts when connected.
 Check PV wiring.
 This will occur if the PV array wiring polarity is reversed.
 The heatsink may grow warm after a short time due to internal current flow.
 Unit not operating; unit had worked This behavior is normal in cases of low light.
 Unit may be in "Sleep", "Snooze", or "Wakeup" modes.
-Confirm conditions and behavior using Table 4 on page 34. normally before Battery temperature fault.
+Confirm conditions and behavior using Table 4 on page 34. normally before.
+Battery temperature fault.
 Check temperature (see system display literature).
 If the RTS reads in excess of 50°C, it indicates a battery too hot to safely operate.
 Rapid shutdown condition.
 The system display Fault Input Active message will show Y (see page 38).
 This is not a controller error but a deliberate action.
-See pages 19, and 24, and 57 for more information.
+See pages 18, and 24, and 58 for more information.
 Resetting this condition requires resetting the external rapid shutdown device.
-Unit not operating; red FAULT indicator lit Ground fault.
-The detection circuit has sensed an open connection on the GFDI fuse (see page 15).
-The system display GFDI Fault message will show Y (see page 38).
-Check the fuse.
-Make certain it is installed according to the instructions.
-Inspect the rest of the system for grounding problems or shorted connections.
-Charging is not temperature-compensated The FLEXmax 100 is performing equalization (see pages 44 and 68).
-This function is not temperature-compensated.
-It is not a controller error but a deliberate action.
-Remote Temperature Sensor (RTS) damaged.
-The system display Shorted RTS message will indicate Y. (See page 38.)
-To test, remove or replace the RTS.
+Module-level electronics may be interfering with the system (see page 26).
+Consult the literature or manufacturer of any third-party products.